 These yummy green chile quesadillas come straight from Kat’s kitchen.
-I was enlightened when one day she pulled out her flat iron griddle and layered green chile and cheese between tortillas and grilled them.
+I was enlightened when one day she pulled out her comal and layered green chile and cheese between tortillas and grilled them.
 I kept thinking why hadn’t I thought of that!
 It was so simple but one of the tastiest things on earth.
 I topped them with some chunky guacamole with sweet corn and flamethrower sauce.
 You may want to serve these on the side but we had them as our entire meal.
 Once you start you just can’t stop!

 I like to get my toppers made up front so when the quesadilla’s come off the griddle you can get them hot!
 I wanted to taste all the things that go with green chile so I started with big chunks of avocado, tomato, sweet corn (fresh roasted corn would have been perfect), green onion, and cilantro followed by a spritz of lime.

 Sorry for the lighting over the stove.
-Lay the quesadilla on the hot cast iron griddle.
+Lay the quesadilla on the hot cast iron comal.
 You can use a cast iron skillet or even a non-stick skillet, whatever you have on hand.
 No need for any butter or oil, these will toast up in just a few minutes.

 Don’t forget to top your quesadillas with some chunky guacamole and flamethrower sauce.